elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Control Plane

 - whatever is configuring the router is in the control plane
-- per-router control plane: ???
+- per-router control plane: routing algorithm runs in each router
 - Software-defined networking: remote controller
   - Every router connected to remote controller server which will install forwarding tables in routers